palikar/blog-hugo-files/content/posts/github_history_repair.md

 in a `.sh` file, adjust the `<user_name>` and `<user email>` fields with your name and email and run the script like `./file.sh https://github/<user>/<repo>.git` This will:

 1. Clone the repo in new folder with name new\_repo
-2. Run a slight modification of github's script
+2. Run a slight modification of Github's script
-3. Push the change repo on github(eventually you will be asked to give your username and password)
+3. Push the change repo on Github (eventually you will be asked to give your username and password)
 4. Deletes the newly created folder.

 At the end everything is as it was but all of the commits in the repo will have the email that was in the script. <br /> <span class="underline">Note:</span> This will create a file in your home directory with name .git-credentials and it will contain your github username and password.
 I do this so I can use `git config --global credential.helper cache` which removes the necessity of typing your name and pass on every commit.(Yes, I know, I should set up the ssh thing, shut up) **Caution:** My script changes the committer's emails and names of <span class="underline">**ALL**</span> commits.
 If you run the script on a repo with several developers.
 This could potentially and most likely will cause some people to be angry with you...and rightfully so.
 I mean, you just ruined someone's _Contributions_ panel...how would you like that if done to you. <br /> And there you have it.
 With your newly acquired knowledge you could transform your _Contributions_ panel form this: ![](/ox-hugo/panel_bad.png) to this. ![](/ox-hugo/pane_good.png) And you know, the ultimate bragging rights are yours!